jerrod-lessel/postfire-debris-flow/README.md

 3. ~~Cross-validate the model against the official USGS `pfdf` package~~ **done**, exact agreement, pinned as a test
 4. ~~Compare against the published USGS Bridge Fire assessment~~ **done**, see `02b_usgs_comparison.ipynb`
 5. ~~Delineation scale sensitivity and substitution of the published USGS inputs~~ **done**, see `03_sensitivity_delineation.ipynb`
-6. Sensitivity analysis: which basins are High under *every* assumption, and which flip depending on dNBR threshold and soil rule.
-USGS publishes single scenario assessments without uncertainty bounds, so this is the genuinely additional piece
+6. ~~Sensitivity analysis: which basins are High under every assumption, and which flip~~ **done**, see `04_sensitivity.ipynb`.
+140 basins are High under all six parameter combinations, 17 flip, 80 never are.
+Median threshold spread 1.70 mm/hr
 7. Delivery: tippecanoe to PMTiles, COGs on Cloudflare R2, MapLibre GL JS front end

 ## References and attribution